liamzdenek/ferment-ai/memory-bank/systemPatterns.md

 ### 4. Journal (`@ferment-ai/journal`)

-This package defines the journal and the pubsub patterns around it, providing functionality to search, store, append, and compact the journal.
-It contains no actual logic about running the application.
+This package defines the journal as the central "World" in the ECS architecture, providing functionality to manage entities, components, systems, and processes.
+It implements the event-driven architecture and provides serialization/deserialization of the full state.

 Key components:
 - `Journal`: Central source of truth for the system